 The protests of sex workers against unfair regulations in the past is unfortunately badly documented.
 But we know that for example in France from roughly 1300 onwards unofficial ‘queens of the debauched’ (reines des ribauds) sort of organized protests against the clothing regulations for ‘sex workers’.
 Their ‘guild’ is also supposed to have donated a glass stained window to the Notre Dame in Paris.
 (Het Vrije Volk, 14-6-1975).

-The first ‘modern’ sex workers organization was founded in the United States.
-In May 1973 Coyote (Cast Off Your Own Tired Ethics) was founded.
+The first ‘modern’ sex workers organization was founded in May 1973 in the United States: Coyote (Cast Off Your Own Tired Ethics).
 The real start of the sex workers movement in Europe is pinpointed at June, 2, 1975 in Lyon.
 Sex workers occupied the Church of St.Nizier, in protest against their random imprisonment.
 The movement spread all over France.
 (Mathieu, 2001).The French feminist philosopher Simone de Beauvoir rushed to express her solidarity.
 (Het Vrije Volk 14-6-1975).
-The French movement was able to secure the help of abolitionists, who agreed with the sex workers about the unjust imprisonment of sex workers but stopped at the fight for recognition of the work.
+The French movement was able to secure the help of abolitionists, who fighted the unjust imprisonment of sex workers but stopped short at the fight for recognition.
 (Mathieu, 2001).
+The abolitionists fought against organized prostitution.
 In England the fight for household wages joined forces with the English Collective of Prostitutes, raising the issue of sex as un unpaid household work activity.
 In the United States a similar development took place.
 (Jenness, 1993)

 Later on, in England, Helen Buckingham of PLAN (Prostitution Laws Are Nonsense) campaigned with baroness Joan Vickers, member of the House of Lords.
 (Nieuwsblad van het Noorden, 25-6-1979)